Skip navigation

-Publications (selected recent material grouped by topic)
+Publications (selected material grouped by topic)

-Design of mathematics and science teaching
+Improvement of mathematics and science teaching

 Ruthven, K., Laborde, C., Leach, J., & Tiberghien, A. (2009).
 Design tools in didactical research: Instrumenting the epistemological and cognitive aspects of the design of teaching sequences.
 Educational Researcher 38(5), 329-342.
 Offprint